philton-maker/Capstone-_COVID_and_Traffic/README.md

 <b>Data Questions</b>

 Present the average metrics for traffic incidents over the last five years before COVID (2014-2019) by incident type in the Nashville area
-What was the mean/median rate of DUI’s and traffic incidents by month?
+What was the mean rate of DUI’s and traffic incidents by month?
 During what months of the year did these metrics rise/fall?
 Compare these gathered and prepared metrics to current metrics Use either Tableau Story or Powerpoint Presentation with linking SQL queries or Python code